powenn/pinera1n/README.md

 - **odysseyra1n works on pinephone**

 ## Demo video
-just show how I do it ,might post another video as tutorial video [demo video](https://www.youtube.com/watch?v=M5mNpY8a2zM)
+just show how I do it ,have upload another video as tutorial video [demo video](https://www.youtube.com/watch?v=M5mNpY8a2zM)

 ## Tutorial video
-I showed the progress I used odysseyra1n
+The progress I used odysseyra1n
 [watch it on youtube](https://www.youtube.com/watch?v=Ite65xLu4TE)